 That’s the power of homemade apple pie.
 My husband’s two favorite desserts are my Fresh Strawberry Cake and Homemade Apple Pie.
 Nothing compares.
 I love this delicious pie and I must admit I like the power.
 I think I hear him in the garage right now cleaning things up. ?
 Click here for the recipe. – Jenny Jones

 I made bran muffins today and was going to have one for breakfast.
 I had two.
-I’ve never been able to eat just one even thought they have a lot of fiber.
+I’ve never been able to eat just one even though they have a lot of fiber.
 There’s something so tasty about the combination of molasses, cinnamon, and vanilla, especially with a glass of cold milk.
 There are a lot of reasons to eat fiber.
 It can reduce blood pressure and inflammation, as well as the risk of type 2 diabetes.
 Fiber protects your heart, prevents constipation, and it keeps you feeling full so it helps with weight loss too.

 But the best reason to eat these muffins is they are really delicious and easy to make.
 Click here for the recipe. – Jenny Jones